hfalucas/articles/AngularJS App Structure/article.md

     'thefitstep.module.administration.account'
   ]);
 ```
-So using the node.js power that browserify gives to us, we require all the Admin submodules then register them in the main module.
+So using the node.js power that browserify gives to us, we require all the Admin submodules and bind them to the parent module.
 This way every time your client asks you for one more feature you just have to import it here.

 At Atiiv we choose the following name convention: `<app_name>.module.<module_name>.<submodule_name>` this is entirely up to you, whatever it sounds best.